MosesSupposes/Purescript-By-Example/text/chapter6.md

 How can we prove that these `Hashable` instances satisfy the type class law that we stated above?
 We need to make sure that equal values have equal hash codes.
 In cases like `Int`, `Char`, `String` and `Boolean`, this is simple because there are no values of those types which are equal in the sense of `Eq` but not equal identically.

 What about some more interesting types?
 To prove the type class law for the `Array` instance, we can use induction on the length of the array.
 The only array with length zero is `[]`.
-Any two non-empty arrays are equal only if they have equals head elements and equal tails, by the definition of `Eq` on arrays.
+Any two non-empty arrays are equal only if they have equal head elements and equal tails, by the definition of `Eq` on arrays.
 By the inductive hypothesis, the tails have equal hashes, and we know that the head elements have equal hashes if the `Hashable a` instance must satisfy the law.
 Therefore, the two arrays have equal hashes, and so the `Hashable (Array a)` obeys the type class law as well.

 The source code for this chapter includes several other examples of `Hashable` instances, such as instances for the `Maybe` and `Tuple` type.